Home Majors Chemical Engineering

-Chemical Engineering Degree
+Chemical Engineering

 Students study the design and optimization of chemical processes for manufacturing pharmaceuticals, fuels, plastics, food products, and industrial chemicals at scale.
 Graduates typically pursue careers in oil and gas, pharmaceutical manufacturing, semiconductor fabrication, food processing, and environmental engineering.
 Chemical engineering consistently ranks among the highest-paying engineering disciplines at both entry and mid-career levels.

-What Chemical Engineering Graduates Do
+What Chemical Engineering graduates do

 Your degree prepares you to manipulate matter at a molecular level to create valuable products.
 Early in your career as a chemical engineer, you might spend your days optimizing processes at a semiconductor fab, developing new polymers for a consumer goods company, or ensuring safety protocols at an oil refinery.
 A related path in bioengineering could have you designing artificial organs or developing new drug delivery systems.